• Skip to primary navigation

 • 2 teaspoons kosher salt, divided

-• 5 tablespoons cooking oil (I used canola)
+• 5 tablespoons cooking oil (such as light olive oil or canola)

 • 1 medium yellow onion, finely chopped (1 cup)